Satsang: Non-Template Way to Bliss

 Canada2013-04

 Let me also add another important thing here.
 In more than a decade & a half that I have known and got inspired by this Master Sri Sri Ravi Shankar ji, there has been no attempt on His part to create thought-clones of Himself.
-He keeps emphasizing that everyone is equally endowed with the capacity to discriminate the Truth and the true teacher, or satguru, is within us.
-Guru Puja thus is more, a recogntion of the Guru Tatva or Essence of Master that is within us than a chant in praise of anyone else.
+He keeps emphasizing that everyone is equally endowed with the capacity to discriminate the Truth and the true teacher, or Sadguru, is within us.
+Guru Puja thus is more, a recognition of the Guru Tatva or Essence of Master that is within us than a chant in praise of anyone else.
 In any case, Praising is a quality that we should nurture because that broadens our thinking – we always praise that which we aspire to become (or which we value)

 What is in it for Others?